openstack/neutron-vpnaas/doc/source/devref/devstack.rst

 #.
 Each controller node requires database migrations in support of running
    VPNaaS.

 #.
-Each network node that would run the L3 agent needs to run the Neutron
+Each network node that would run VPNaaS L3 agent extension.
-   VPNaaS agent in its place.

 Therefore, the devstack plugin script needs some extra logic.